splunk/splunk-connect-for-snmp/docs/mib-request.md

 microk8s kubectl rollout restart deployment snmp-splunk-connect-for-snmp-worker-poller -n sc4snmp
 ```

-## Experimental: use MIB server with local MIBs
+## Beta: use MIB server with local MIBs

 From the `1.15.0` version of the MIB server, there is a way to use local MIB files.
 This may be useful when your MIB
 files are proprietary, or you use SC4SNMP offline - this way you can update necessary MIBs by yourself, without a need